Mickey Mouse universe: Clarabelle Cow

 Clarabelle Cow is a tall, anthropomorphic cow who is Minnie Mouse's friend and was introduced in the 1928 short film Steamboat Willie.
 She is prone to gossip and occasionally plays a well-meaning but ineffective parent figure to Donald Duck.
 She has been known to date both Horace Horsecollar and Goofy.

 Horace Horsecollar

 Horace Horsecollar is a tall, anthropomorphic horse who is Mickey Mouse's friend who first appeared in the 1929 short film The Plowboy.
 He is prone to bragging and practical joking.
 Before the appearance of Donald Duck and Goofy, Horace was Mickey Mouse's usual sidekick.
 He is often seen as the boyfriend of Clarabelle Cow.

 Oswald the Lucky Rabbit

-Oswald is an anthropomorphic black rabbit who first appeared in Trolley Troubles (1927).
+Oswald is an anthropomorphic black rabbit created by Walt Disney for Winkler Pictures and Universal Pictures.
+In 2006, The Walt Disney Company acquired the rights to Oswald, and have since used him in the Epic Mickey video game franchise.
 He is described metafictionally as Mickey's older half "brother" in the video game Epic Mickey.
-This is a reference to the fact that Oswald was Walt Disney's primary cartoon star before the creation of Mickey Mouse, though he was owned by Universal Pictures at the time.
-Disney's removal from the Oswald series in 1928 led to Mickey's creation.
-In 2006, The Walt Disney Company acquired the rights to Oswald, and have since used him in the Epic Mickey video game franchise.
-The game is unclear whether Mickey and Oswald are brothers; Yen Sid's closing narration merely states that the wizard hopes the two heroes will come to think of each other as brothers.
+Otherwise, the character has remained independent from and appears infrequently in the franchise.